Bank of Canada: Framework for unconventional monetary policy measures

 In December 2015, the Bank of Canada forecasted increasing annual growth throughout 2016 and 2017, with the Canadian economy reaching full capacity mid-2017.
 With this annual growth, the bank estimated the effective lower bound for its policy interest rate to hit approximately 0.5 per cent.
 This is differing from the bank's 2009 assessment of 0.25 per cent.

-To ensure Canada's monetary system remains intact should another financial crisis take place, for example, the 2007-2008 global financial crises, the Bank of Canada has put forward a framework for the use of unconventional monetary policy measures.
+To ensure Canada's monetary system remains intact should another financial crisis take place (for example, the 2007–2008 global financial crises) the Bank of Canada has put forward a framework for the use of unconventional monetary policy (UMP) measures.
+While the Bank of Canada avoided using UMP in 2008–09 and during the European debt crisis, quantitative easing policies were introduced in early 2020 due to the COVID-19 pandemic.
+By February 2022 about 15% of the bank's assets were UMP-related.

-Principles surrounding the use of unconventional policies have not changed since 2009.
-Although each crisis is unique, the bank will ensure it attains its primary focus of achieving the inflation rate.

-The Bank of Canada has established these unconventional monetary policy measures after reflecting on its previous annex in its April 2009 MPR, as well as how other central banks responded to the global financial crisis.
+The Bank of Canada has established these unconventional monetary policy measures after reflecting on its previous annex in its April 2009 MPR, as well as how other central banks responded to the 2008 financial crisis.
 These measures are in place so, in the improbable circumstance the economy is hit with another significant negative financial shock, the Bank of Canada has principles it can reference.
 These measures are strictly hypothetical and are in no means being embarked upon at any foreseeable date.
 The unconventional monetary policy measures is also a living document; because the post-crisis adjustment process continues to develop and best practices are still being garnered, these measures will continue to be worked on and altered as needed.

 The framework for the use of unconventional monetary policy measures includes the following four tools: